mckennapsean/dissertation/content/02-background.md

 # Background and Related Work {#sec:background}

-While research in visualization design has explored many facets of design, the main goals of the design activity framework are lacking in existing models: achievability, flexibility, justifiability, discoverability, and actionability.
+While research in visualization design has explored many facets of design, the main goals of the design activity framework originate from shortfalls in existing visualization models: achievability, flexibility, justifiability, discoverability, and actionability.
 In this chapter, we focus on two types of visualization design models, decision and process models [@Meyer].
 The nested model [@Munzner2009; @Meyer] is the